AndrewBarba/Bluebird.swift/README.md

 }
 ```

 The `resolve` and `reject` functions can be called asynchronously or synchronously.
 This is a great way to wrap existing Cocoa API to resolve Promises in your own code.
-For example, say we have an expensive function that manipulates an image:
+For example, look at an expensive function that manipulates an image:

 ###### Before Promises